Pylons/pyramid/docs/narr/project.rst

 .. literalinclude:: myproject/myproject/run.py
    :linenos:

 #.
+Lines 1 - 2 import functions from :mod:`repoze.bfg` that we use later.

-Lines 1 - 7 define a function that returns a :mod:`repoze.bfg`
+#.
+Lines 4-9 define a function that returns a :mod:`repoze.bfg` Router
-   Router application from :ref:`router_module` .
+   application from :ref:`router_module` .
 This is meant to be called by the :term:`PasteDeploy` framework as a result of running ``paster serve``.

 #.
-Lines 9 - 12 allow this file to serve optionally as a shortcut for
+Lines 11 - 13 allow this file to serve optionally as a shortcut for
    executing our program if the ``run.py`` file is executed directly.
-   It starts our application under a web server on port 5432.
+   It starts our application under a web server on port 6543.

 ``templates/mytemplate.pt``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~